Before Amend existed, Watene “Wa” Waenga was already deep in the trenches, working where pain hides and potential is often overlooked.

-Before Amend was born, Watene (Wa) Watene was already deep in the trenches—working where pain hides and potential is often overlooked.
-For five years, he served inside the Department of Child Safety, supporting children who had been removed from unsafe homes and helping those who had disconnected from school re-engage with their education.
-He stood with kids whose stories mirrored his own—stories of trauma, loss, and feeling like the world had given up on them.Â
+For five years, he served inside the Department of Child Safety, supporting children removed from unsafe homes and helping those who had disconnected from school re-engage with education.
+He stood alongside kids whose stories mirrored his own, trauma, loss, and the feeling the world had given up on them.

-From that truth—and a deep desire to heal himself while helping others—Amend Movement was born in December 2019.Â
+From that truth and a deep desire to heal himself while helping others, Amend Movement was born in December 2019.

 It started simply: men’s walks.
 No classrooms.
 No therapy talk.
-Just men walking side by side—no pressure, no shame—just honest conversations, grounded presence, and a space to finally let their guard down.
+Just men walking side by side, no pressure, no shame, just honest conversations, grounded presence and a space to finally let their guard down.
 These walks became sacred ground for men who were silently breaking behind closed doors.
-For the first time, they weren’t expected to “harden up” or “fix it”—they were simply invited to show up.Â
+For the first time, they weren’t expected to “harden up” or “fix it” they were simply invited to show up.

-The impact was undeniable.Â
+The impact was undeniable.

-From those first few steps, Amend grew quickly.
 The walks turned into circles.
-The circles turned into community.
-And soon, women began to show up too—drawn by the safety, the honesty, and the hunger for healing.
-From 2019 to 2022, we opened our doors to both men and women, running workshops, retreats, and mentoring programs—each one built around one simple truth: healing happens in safe, real connection.Â
+Circles turned into community.
+Soon, women began showing up too, drawn by the safety, honesty, and hunger for healing.
+From 2019 to 2022, Amend welcomed both men and women through workshops, retreats, and mentoring programs, each one built around one simple truth: healing happens in safe, real connection.

-But something kept pulling us back to the men.
-Not because women didn’t belong—but because we saw clearly what was missing in so many homes, relationships, and families.Â
+But over time, the mission became clear.
+Not because women didn’t belong, but because something vital was missing in too many homes, relationships, and families:

-Strong, grounded, emotionally present men.Â
+Strong, grounded, emotionally present men.

-In 2023, when Alan Ward joined the leadership team at Amend, everything shifted again.
-Alan had walked his own path through pain, breakdown, and breakthrough—and when he joined forces with Wa, the vision became sharper.Â
+In 2023, Alan Ward joined the leadership team.
+Alan had walked his own path through pain, breakdown, and breakthrough—and when he and Wa came together, the vision sharpened.

-We refined our programs, restructured our spaces, and poured everything we had into building what we now believe is the most important work in our communities:Â
+They saw what men were crying out for, a new model of leadership that didn’t start with power or dominance, but with healing, integrity, and emotional strength.
+So Amend returned, fully and unapologetically, to its roots: men’s work.
+We refined our programs, restructured our spaces, and poured everything into building what we now believe is the most important work in our communities:

-Helping men become emotional leaders, build safe homes, and create healthy relationships.Â
+Helping men become emotional leaders, build safe homes and create healthy relationships.

 Because when a man heals, his children grow up safer.
 When a man leads with heart, his partner feels seen.

-And when a man finds peace within himself—he stops passing his pain to everyone around him.
+and when a man finds peace within himself, he stops passing his pain to everyone around him.

 This is Amend Movement.
 Not self-help.
 Not a quick fix.
 But a call to rebuild from the inside out.

-WATENE WAENGA - THE FOUNDER OF AMEND MOVEMENT - QUALIFIED COUNSELLORÂ
+WATENE WAENGA - THE FOUNDER OF AMEND MOVEMENT - QUALIFIED COUNSELLOR

 Watene Waenga, the founder of Amend Movement, is a beacon of hope and resilience for men navigating the path to healing and personal transformation.
 Growing up in an environment filled with chaos and violence, Watene experienced firsthand the struggles that come with such a turbulent childhood.
 Despite his determination not to mirror the destructive behaviors he was exposed to, he found himself embodying them as a young man.
 By the age of 20, Watene realised the urgent need for change.
 Although the transformation was gradual, he eventually found the courage to heal and redefine his life around the principles of kindness and service to others.